| Installing

 of a module other than by installing it on a motherboard in a

 computer that supports that type of RAM.
+Answer It

 is possible to identify the chips by part number.
 You have to